TrueSunnyD/fivem-appearance/README.md

 # qbcore-fivem-appearance

-This is something i converted for my server.
-I do not take any credit for the UI all I've done is converted the LUA side for the clothing shops, barber shops and saved outfits from https://github.com/ZiggyJoJo/brp-fivem-appearance to the QB-Core Framework with Mulitcharacter Support & Optimised.
+I take no credit for making this script.
+I just forked this script and am making the changes to my liking.

 Orginal Script + UI: https://forum.cfx.re/t/release-fivem-appearance/2438537